rerun-io/rerun/docs/content/getting-started/data-in/python.md

 ### Logging data over the network

 At any time, you can start a Rerun Viewer by running `rerun`.
-This viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default).
+This Viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default).

 On the logger side, simply use [`rr.connect`](https://ref.rerun.io/docs/python/stable/common/initialization_functions/#rerun.connect) instead of [`rr.spawn`](https://ref.rerun.io/docs/python/stable/common/initialization_functions/#rerun.spawn) to start sending the data over to any TCP address.